Anambra 2021: PDP assures of transparent primaries - Vanguard News

 “We also urge the state government to immediately halt the spate of violence in the state as the situation is becoming worrisome,” he said.

-The meeting was attended by party’s stakeholders such as former Senate President, Chief Pius Anyim, former Gov. Sam Egwu, serving national and state assembly members among others.
+The News Agency of Nigeria (NAN) reports that the meeting was attended by party’s stakeholders such as former Senate President, Chief Pius Anyim, former Gov. Sam Egwu, serving national and state assembly members among others.

+NAN further reports that the party has been factionalised in the state following Gov. David Umahi’s defection to the APC.